Asymptotics of constrained $M$-estimation under convexity: Asymptotic distribution

-First, since $\Theta_0$ is open, there exists some $r>0$ such that $B_S(\theta^*,r)\subseteq \Theta_0$.
-Fix some $R>0$, whose value will be determined later, and let $n\geq 1$ be any integer that is large enough so $R/\sqrt n\leq r$.
-For all such integers $n$, let $F_n$ be the random function defined on $B(0,R)$ by for all $t\in B_S(0,R)$.
+for all $t\in B_S(0,R)$.
 This is a random convex function.
 Our first goal is to prove that $F_n$ converges pointwise (and hence, by Corollary~\ref{cor:Rockafellar_as}, uniformly on the compact set $B_S(0,R)$) to zero in probability.
 From this, we will then obtain that any minimizer of the first term (one of which is given by $\sqrt n(\hat\theta_n-\theta^*)$ for large enough $n$, with probability $1$) is close to the unique minimizer of the second, quadratic term.

 Fix $t\in B_S(0,R)$ and $n\geq 1$.
 For $i=1,\ldots,n$, let $Z_{i,n}=\phi(X_i,\theta^*+n^{-1/2}t)-\phi(X_i,\theta^*)-n^{-1/2}t^\top g(X_i,\theta^*)$.
 By definition of subgradients,

 Squaring and taking the expectation yields that